---

 ## Step 3: Deploy an AI-Native Infrastructure Layer

-**Implement a `llms.txt` file at your domain root to provide AI crawlers with a structured, linear summary of core value propositions.** This markdown file, currently adopted by industry leaders like Stripe and Vercel, serves as a ground-truth document to correct AI hallucinations.
-It presents use cases and brand positioning in a format stripped of JavaScript and visual complexity.
+**Implement an `llms.txt` file at your domain root to provide AI crawlers with a structured, linear summary of your product.** This markdown file outlines core value propositions, use cases, and positioning while stripping away JavaScript and visual complexity.
+Adopted by industry leaders like Stripe and Vercel, this document serves as a ground-truth source that actively corrects AI hallucinations regarding your product.

 | :--- | :--- |